Information for Australians

 Quarantine in Myanmar

-If you are suspected of having COVID you will be quarantined in a local facility possibly for an extended period.
+If you are suspected of having COVID-19 you may be quarantined in a local facility, possibly for an extended period, under the direction of the Ministry of Health and Sports.

 These facilities may be below the standard of facilities in Australia.
-You can request approval to quarantine at a hotel (at your cost) based on your health condition.
+In some limited circumstances you may be able to request approval to quarantine at a hotel (at your cost) based on your health condition.

-If you are quarantined email the embassy at [email protected] or call the Embassy on +95 12307410.
+If you are quarantined you can email the embassy at [email protected] or call the Embassy on +95 12307410 to let us know.

 Staying safe when there are demonstrations or civil unrest

-Protest activity has been widespread with security services responding, there have been fatalities and injuries.
+Protest activity continues to be widespread in many forms with security services responding, there have been fatalities and injuries.

 Authorities may consider you a protester just for being nearby, watching or taking photos.
 Even if you didn’t participate.
 Don't get involved in protests.
 Even if you support or agree with the demonstrators.
 You could be injured, arrested or jailed.
 Even peaceful protests can quickly turn violent.
 Riot police may cordon off roads.